tinojona/tinojona.github.io/_pages/cv.md

 ### Students

-* Juniper Tyree (PhD candidate), University of Helsinki, since May 2024.
+* Juniper Tyree (PhD candidate), University of Helsinki, May 2024-present.

 ### Mentoring and thesis committee